-These properties are usually delivered by an RSL and the rent levels should not exceed the limits recommended by the Homes and Community Agency.
-In circumstances where a private developer may develop properties available for rent these units will have the rent level set in line with the local housing allowance for that area.
-Where the Central Lancs. local housing allowance applies a 10% reduction will be imposed to ensure the units remain affordable to households not claiming housing benefit.
+The introduction of the affordable rent model seeks to increase social rent to the higher level of up to 80% of market rent and removes the future provision of social rent.
+This shift in tenure provision by increasing the rental values will affect working households the most.
+The Council will always seek to ensure that the rent is within the Local Housing Allowance rates to ensure they are affordable.
+This also applies where a private developer develops properties available for rent.
+Where the Central Lancashire Local housing Allowance applies a 10% reduction will be imposed to ensure the units remain affordable to households not claiming housing benefit.
 The Council will control the level of rent that can be charged and set eligibility criteria to ensure that properties are let to local people in housing need usually through the use of a Section 106 Agreement in conjunction with the grant of Planning permission.
 The Strategic Housing Section can provide information on local housing allowances and eligibility.